 Hazelcast List is very similar to Hazelcast Set but it allows duplicate elements.

-- Besides allowing duplicate elements, Hazelcast List preserves the order of elements. - Hazelcast List is non-partitioned data structure where values and each backup is represented by its own single partition. - Hazelcast List cannot be scaled beyond the capacity of a single machine.
+- Besides allowing duplicate elements, Hazelcast List preserves the order of elements. - Hazelcast List is non-partitioned data structure where values and each backup is represented by its own single partition.

 3.5.
-LIST 39
+LIST 41